-In the past the topic for kink of the week was ‘collars’ and in the post I did for that I mentioned what collars meant to me.
+In the past I wrote about ‘collars’ and in the post I did for that I mentioned what collars meant to me.

 But first, before I give my thoughts on the subject of collaring ceremonies, let’s see what the Submissive Guide has to say about it: